 This is the fun part!
 Decide how you can go about achieving your goal and add the list to your worksheet.
 Once your worksheet is filled out, you want to transfer these steps to your calendar.

 So, every Friday when you do your “Week in Review” you will add these action steps from your calendar to your “Weekly Tasks”.
+For your calendar you can use the template link below which includes the best Evernote templates for this year.

 Feel free to ask me questions in the comment section!